pnpninja/nsetools/README.md

 Main Features:
 =============

 * Getting live quotes for stocks using stock codes.
-(To be done)
+(DONE)
 * Getting quotes for all the indices traded in NSE, e.g CNX NIFTY, BANKNIFTY etc. (To be done)
 * Getting list of top losers.
 (To be done)
 * Getting list of top gainers.
 (To be done)